 5. Power Failure

 In most cases, a power failure is remarkably similar to a component failure, it may even be one in the same.
 The ultimate issue stems from the fact that there was a major power failure to all or part of the board.
-One of the components could have been exposed to higher voltages than normal, causing it to overheat and explode.
+One of the PCB components could have been exposed to higher voltages than normal, causing it to receive heat damage and explode.
 Or maybe there was a trace failure causing a short somewhere?
 Whatever the case, a power meter can be used to test each individual component and the general conductivity of the board.

 How to Diagnose and Repair